Battle of Toulon (1744): Battle

-Heavily outnumbered and unsupported, Namur and Marlborough managed to successfully engage their opposite numbers in the enemy line, but suffered considerable damage.
+Outnumbered and largely unsupported, Namur and Marlborough successfully engaged their opposite numbers, but suffered considerable damage.
 At the rear of the ships being attacked, five more Spanish ships followed, at some distance due to the slow speed of the one ahead: Brillante, San Fernando, Halcon, Soberbio and Santa Isabel.
-There was some exchange of fire between these and the lead ships of the English rear.
+There was some exchange of fire between these and the lead ships of the British rear.
 Most of Lestock's ships in the rear remained inactive during the battle.

 The main action was being fought around Real Felipe, Navarro's flagship.
 Marlborough purposefully crossed the Spanish line, but suffered such severe damage that she was deemed to be on the verge of sinking.
 The Hercules, astern of the Real Felipe, vigorously fought off three British ships.
 The Constante, immediately ahead of the flagship, repelled the attack of a British ship-of-the-line, which was promptly replaced by two more, with which she continued to fight for nearly three hours.

-The French ships came about at 5 o'clock to aid the Spanish, a manoeuvre interpreted by some of the British commanders to be an attempt to double the British line and surround them.
+The French ships came about at 5:00 pm to aid the Spanish, a manoeuvre interpreted by some of the British commanders as an attempt to double the British line and surround them.
 The Spanish, still on the defensive, neglected to capture the defenceless Marlborough, though they did retake the Poder, which had previously surrendered to the British.
 The Franco-Spanish fleet then resumed their flight to the southwest, and it was not until 23 February that the British were able to regroup and resume the pursuit.
 They caught up with the enemy fleet again, which was hampered by towing damaged ships, and the unmanoeuvrable Poder was abandoned and scuttled by the French.
 By now the British had closed to within a few miles of the enemy fleet, but Mathews again signalled for the fleet to come to.
 The following day, 24 February, the Franco-Spanish fleet was almost out of sight, and Mathews returned to Hyères and sailed from there to Port Mahon, where he arrived in early March.

 Aftermath

-Tactically, the battle was indecisive while the invasion of Britain was abandoned soon after, but Mathews' withdrawal to Menorca temporarily lifted the blockade of the Gallispan army in Northern Italy, allowing them to take the offensive.
-It also led to recriminations among the victors; Philip V of Spain made Navarro Marqués de la Victoria, or "Marquis of Victory", a title reflecting domestic opinion that the battle was a Spanish success negated by the poor performance of the French.
-He also insisted de la Bruyère be removed from command, while and the resulting ill-feeling minimised future co-operation between the two sides, while Navarro and his ships spent the rest of the war blockaded in Cartagena, Spain by Rowley, who had succeeded Mathews as commander in the Mediterranean.
+While the battle was tactically inconclusive, Mathews' withdrawal to Menorca temporarily lifted the British blockade of the Franco-Spanish army in Northern Italy, allowing them to take the offensive.
+However, it also led to recriminations among their opponents, with the Spanish viewing the battle as a near victory undone by the poor performance of the French.
+Navarro was given the title Marqués de la Victoria by Philip V of Spain, who insisted de la Bruyère be removed from command.
+The animosity generated by these actions minimised future co-operation between the Spanish and French.
+Navarro and his ships spent the rest of war trapped in Cartagena by Rowley, who succeeded Mathews as commander in the Mediterranean.